How Queensland science makes a difference

 - Vaxxas is a Queensland biotech startup developing needle-free vaccination and vaccine delivery solutions that safely and cost effectively amplify vaccine efficacy using Nanopatch technology.

 - The Centre for Agriculture and the Bioeconomy offers research to help feed the world sustainably and develop cleaner, greener bioproducts.

 - Researchers at the Australian Institute for Bioengineering and Nanotechnology are part of a collaboration to turn Spinifex into a material called nanofibrillated cellulose.
 The work is being undertaken in work in collaboration with indigenous industry partner the Myuma Group, owned and managed by the Indjalandji-Dhidhanu traditional owners of the Camooweal area.

-- The Australian Centre for Robotic Vision is working to allow robots to see, to understand their environment using the sense of vision.
+- The QUT Centre for Robotics is working to allow robots to see, to understand their environment using the sense of vision.

 - The Seaweed Research Group is improving environmental, economic and social outcomes through the production of world-class seaweed research and development.